 Socorro is a somewhat small city located in the state of New Mexico.
 With a population of 8,722 people and three constituent neighborhoods, Socorro is the 25th largest community in New Mexico.

-Socorro is a decidedly white-collar city, with fully 85.22% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Socorro is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Socorro who work in teaching (13.04%), maintenance occupations (9.77%), and sales jobs (9.43%).
+Socorro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Socorro is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Socorro who work in teaching (12.27%), food service (11.44%), and maintenance occupations (10.30%).

-In addition, Socorro is a college town.
-There are a lot of students in Socorro attending college, and as a result Socorro provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Socorro is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Socorro enrolled in college, Socorro has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Socorro citizens is a little higher than the average for US cities and towns: 21.90% of adults in Socorro have at least a bachelor's degree.
+The education level of Socorro citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.67% of adults 25 and older in Socorro have a college degree.

-Socorro is a somewhat ethnically-diverse city.
+Socorro is an extremely ethnically-diverse city.
 The people who call Socorro home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Socorro, accounting for 56.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Socorro residents report their race to be White, followed by Native American.
-Socorro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 55.79% of the city’s residents.
 Important ancestries of people in Socorro include English, Irish, French , and Italian.

 The most common language spoken in Socorro is English.
 Other important languages spoken here include Spanish and Navajo.